crusaderky/python_project_template/README.md

 - Stress tests for free-threading (noGIL)
 - Automated versioning with hatchling
 - Step-by-step guide to release to pypi and conda-forge
+- Sane initial setup for Claude and other coding agents

 Full documentation at http://python-project-template.readthedocs.io/